If you’re a contractor, working through an umbrella company can save you many headaches: from tax, payroll, and insurance, to the dreaded IR35.

 - Make more than £10,000 a year

 As from April 2019, the umbrella company should deduct at least 5% of your gross income for pension contributions.
-They should also contribute an amount equal to at least 4% of your gross earnings.
+They should also contribute an amount equal to at least 3% of your gross earnings.
+Read our umbrella pension guide for more details.

 16. What’s the company’s reputation?